ZeroQ-bit/MovieLeaks/README.md

 - 🎬 **Movie Parsing**: Extracts movie titles, years, IMDb links, and posters from Reddit posts
 - 🖼️ **Rich Metadata**: Uses Cinemeta (Stremio's official metadata addon) for high-quality posters, genres, descriptions, cast, and IMDb ratings
 - ⭐ **RPDB Integration**: Optional support for RatingPosterDB - get posters with Rotten Tomatoes scores overlaid!
+- 🍅 **MDBList Integration**: Optional comprehensive ratings from Rotten Tomatoes, IMDb, Metacritic, TMDb, Trakt, Letterboxd & more!
 - ⚡ **Caching**: 30-minute cache to reduce API calls and improve performance
 - 🔗 **Links**: Direct links to Reddit posts and IMDb pages for each movie
-- 🔑 **No API Keys Required**: Works out of the box, RPDB is optional
+- 🔑 **No API Keys Required**: Works out of the box, RPDB and MDBList are optional

 ## Installation